The U.S. Consumer Goods Industry

 The U.S. companies that make up the consumer goods industry are as varied as the subsectors within the industry.
 Opportunities exist for both large and small companies across the spectrum of subsectors that make up the consumer products landscape.
 Because the U.S. market is broad and open, the typical U.S. consumer is receptive to both domestic and imported brands.

-Industry subsectors include appliances, toys, furniture and home furnishings, recreational boats, recreational vehicles (RVs), motorcycles, games, gifts, greeting cards, school and office products, jewelry, sporting goods, musical instruments, and processed foods and beverages.
+Industry subsectors include appliances, toys, furniture and home furnishings, recreational boats, recreational vehicles (RVs), motorcycles, games, gifts, greeting cards, school and office products, jewelry, sporting goods, musical instruments, processed foods, and beverages, including water, juices, beer, wine, spirits, and all non-alcoholic beverages. en, the typical U.S. consumer is receptive to both domestic and imported brands.